Kevin MacMichael: Robert Plant

 After Cutting Crew's run of success ended and Virgin Records let them go, he worked with Robert Plant playing guitar and composing songs for his 1993 album, Fate of Nations.

 His interlude with Plant was short-lived; MacMichael recalled when he auditioned for Plant: "'Play me something', he said.
 He's about my age so the first things that came to mind were songs by Buffalo Springfield and Moby Grape.
 His jaw just dropped and he picked me up off the sofa and said: 'Never leave me'."
 The partnership lasted the single album and a world tour before Plant reunited with Jimmy Page, but the album's single "Calling to You", on which he played guitar, resulted in a Grammy nomination.

 East Coast

 After nine years in the United Kingdom, MacMichael returned to Nova Scotia where he collaborated with a number of Canadian East Coast musicians including Wayne Nicholson, Tribute, Chris Colepaugh & The Cosmic Crew, The Rankin Family and Sons of Maxwell.

 Death

-On 31 December 2002, he died of lung cancer at the Queen Elizabeth II Health Sciences Centre in Halifax, Nova Scotia.
+MacMichael died of lung cancer at the Queen Elizabeth II Health Sciences Centre in Halifax, Nova Scotia on 31 December 2002.
 His surviving family members include his wife and two daughters, father, brother, and sister.